discoposse/nomad-aws-minilab/README.md

 The Nomad AWS Mini-Lab is comprised of:

-* Create new IAM for EKS/EC2
+* Create new IAM for Nomad Lab
 * Set up new VPC
 * Create 3 public subnets
 * Create Security Groups for ingress and egress